 Instead, I was tense with my head on a swivel, scanning my immediate surroundings for any sign (or smell) of Ohmygod, for I knew he was waiting, ready to pounce and destroy my relative serenity.

 He never apparated.
 Which meant I was almost able to relax.
-It also meant that I was going to need to carry his panniers, somehow affixing them on top of mine, hoping that the pervasive stench would not transfer to my own gear, and riding the last 25-30 kilometers with his gear in tow.
+It also meant that I was going to need to carry his panniers, somehow affixing them on top of mine, hoping that the pervasive stench would not transfer to my own gear, and riding the last 25-30 kilometers with his gear dangerously close to mine.

 Arriving in Rochefort, I leaped out of my seat with an energy that I did not anticipate.
 As I offloaded my bike and Ohmygod’s particularly pungent panniers, I wondered why I was almost giddy as I stretched my bungee cords to the limit to accommodate the additional cargo.